 Most patients will be able to eat, drink and take their regular medicines as normal.
-But, if you have been told that your surgery will be under general anaesthesia, you should not eat or drink for some time before your surgery and anaesthetic to avoid problems.
+But, if you have been told that your surgery will be done under general anaesthetic, you cannot eat or drink for some time before your operation and anaesthetic to avoid problems.
 This will depend on what time your surgery is booked.
 The 'general anaesthetic' leaflet has information about eating and drinking.
 We will tell you if any of your regular medications need to be stopped.